jundalisay/sp/content/en/research/bacon/nova/book-1/chapter-04.md

 <!-- for without it all that we have said tends rather to produce a gloom than to encourage activity or quicken the industry of experiment, by causing them to have a worse and more contemptuous opinion of things as they are than they now entertain, and to perceive and feel more thoroughly their unfortunate condition.
 We must, therefore, disclose and prefix our reasons for not thinking the hope of success improbable, as Columbus, before his wonderful voyage over the Atlantic, gave the reasons of his conviction that new lands and continents might be discovered besides those[75] already known; and these reasons, though at first rejected, were yet proved by subsequent experience, and were the causes and beginnings of the greatest events. -->

-{{< s v="83" >}} Let us:
+{{< s v="93" >}} Let us:
 - begin from God
 - show that our pursuit from its exceeding goodness clearly proceeds from him

 In all divine works, the smallest beginnings lead assuredly to some result.

-The remark in spiritual matters that “the kingdom of God cometh without observation,” is also found to be true in every great work of Divine Providence, so that everything glides quietly on without confusion or noise, and the matter is achieved before men either think or perceive that it is commenced.
+In the spiritual matters, there is a saying: “the kingdom of God comes without observation”.

+This is also true in every great work of Divine Providence.

+Everything glides quietly on without confusion or noise.
+The matter is achieved before men either think or perceive that it is commenced.

-Nor should we neglect to mention the prophecy of Daniel, of the last days of the world, “Many shall run to and fro, and knowledge shall be increased,”[56] thus plainly hinting and suggesting that fate (which is Providence) would cause the complete circuit of the globe (now accomplished, or at least going forward by means of so many distant voyages), and the increase of learning to happen at the same epoch.
+The prophecy of Daniel of the last days of the world says: “Many shall run to and fro, and knowledge shall be increased”.

+It suggests that fate (which is Providence) would cause:
+- the complete circuit of the globe
+  - This is now accomplished by so many distant voyages
+- the increase of learning to happen at the same epoch.

 <!-- {{< s v="94" >}} We will next give a most potent reason for hope deduced from the errors of the past, and the ways still unattempted; for well was an ill-governed state thus reproved, “That which is worst with regard to the past should appear most consolatory for the future; for if you had done all that your duty commanded, and your affairs proceeded no better, you could not even hope for their improvement; but since their present unhappy situation is not owing to the force of circumstances, but to your own errors, you have reason to hope that by banishing or correcting the latter[76] you can produce a great change for the better in the former.”